 Council has the appropriate systems in place to separately identify the charges and costs of this activity.
 For transparency and accountability the costs associated with this activity have been separated from other Council activities.

-Impact on the current/future social, economic, environmental and cultural wellbeing of the community
+Impact on the current/future social, economic, environmental and cultural well-being of the community

-This activity group has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, in terms of providing effective decision-making and leadership for the community, and through effective public information and providing opportunities for public input into Council decision-making processes.
+This activity group has a significant positive impact on the social, economic, cultural and environmental well-being of the community, in terms of providing effective decision-making and leadership for the community, and through effective public information and providing opportunities for public input into Council decision-making processes.

 It is appropriate to fund the Mayor and Council from the general rate in recognition of the broad community benefit arising from this activity.
 As only one of the Council's four wards has a Community Board, it is appropriate that this activity is funded from targeted rates set for those two wards.

-Activity Operating Capital Mayor, District Council General rate: High General rate: High Community Board Targeted rates: High Targeted rates: High Reserves: May be used Reserves: May be used
+Activity Operating Capital Mayor, District Council General rates: High General rates: High Community Board Targeted rate: High Reserves: May be used Targeted rate: High Reserves: May be used